Yanpingok/AIY/external-crates/move/documentation/book/src/abilities/object.md

-# Sui Objects
+# Aiy Objects

-For Sui, `key` is used to signify an _object_.
-Objects the only way to store data in Sui--allowing the data to persist between transactions.
+For Aiy, `key` is used to signify an _object_.
+Objects the only way to store data in Aiy--allowing the data to persist between transactions.

-For more details, see the Sui documentation on
+For more details, see the Aiy documentation on

 - [The Object Model](https://docs.sui.io/concepts/object-model)
 - [Move Rules for Objects](https://docs.sui.io/concepts/sui-move-concepts#global-unique)